ecoscape-earth/ecoscape-connectivity-paper-reproduction/README.md

 We give here the notebook that produced the timing results, with its original output.
 If the type of GPUs or CPUs available on Colab changes, these numbers might change.
-The numbers were obtained on August 24, 2023, on A100 GPUs.
+These numbers were obtained on September 21, 2023, on A100 GPUs on Google Colab.

 ### Estimate Accuracy